Workers’ Compensation Insurance in California

 • Reasonable burial expenses up to $10,000

-• Death benefits will continue until the youngest minor dependent’s 18th birthday (disabled minors receive benefits for life) at the total temporary disability rate
+• Death benefit payments for dependents until the youngest minor dependent’s 18th birthday (disabled minors receive benefits for life) at the total temporary disability rate

-Death benefits for dependents are determined by the number of dependents:
+Death benefits are determined by the number of dependents:

 • One dependent: up to $250,000